6720/dangerouscode-rs/README.md

 extern crate dangerouscode;
 ```
---(If there's a better way to do this, please let me know!)--
+If there's a better way to do this, please let me know!

 Use the `#[dangerous]` attribute on something dangerous...
 ```rust